jborichevskiy/up-and-to-the-right/content/posts/healthy-living.md

 It might be third on the list but it's just as important as sleep and exercise - they form a critical triangle together.
 I'd call myself a vegan but we're not quite there yet.
 Instead I'd describe my diet as mostly plant-based with the occasional meal with fish or chicken (1-2 times a week).
 Cheese finds its way into my diet here and there as well.
 Eggs and milk are almost entirely out.
 I've chosen to go plant-based for ethical and environmental reasons but increasing veggies and reducing meat will make anyone's diet healthier.

 Regardless of your view on meat & animal products the best one-liner summary I've seen thus far is by Michael Pollen: `Eat food.
 Not too much.
-Mostly plants`.
-His book [Omnivore's Dilemma](https://www.goodreads.com/book/show/3109.The_Omnivore_s_Dilemma) provides a deeper look into farming, the food industry and the choices we do actually have when picking what we put into (or onto) our bellies.
+Mostly plants.` His book [Omnivore's Dilemma](https://www.goodreads.com/book/show/3109.The_Omnivore_s_Dilemma) provides a deeper look into the food industry and choices we do actually have when picking what we put into (or onto) our bellies.

 ### Breakfast